thanmayi01/space-impact/README.md

 # 🚀 Space Impact

-A retro-style 2D space shooter built using **HTML5 Canvas, CSS, and JavaScript**.
+A retro-style 2D cat space shooter built using **HTML5 Canvas, CSS, and JavaScript**.
 Inspired by classic arcade game (Nokia space-impact), this project delivers fast-paced gameplay with smooth animations, enemy waves, and power-ups.

 ---